VikramBharadwaj1995/Classification-and-Analysis/README.md

 # Tweet Analyzer
-A simple Application that classifies tweets based on your input data.
+A simple application that classifies tweets based on your input data.

 # Python 3.x